sio/parrot38/SPECIFICATION.md

 written it a separate text file.
 This is convenient for machine reading but not very comfortable for human readers.
-Normal user experience with web based blogs involves some kind of feed where user scrolls through multiple blog entires and reads the ones of interest to him.
+Normal user experience with web based blogs involves some kind of feed where user scrolls through multiple blog entries and reads the ones of interest to him.

 parrot38 offers a minimalistic way of writing a blog that is readable in plain text form and remains renderable in the markup language used